getlantern/geneva-cli/README.md

 ## Notes

-This was tested on a Windows 10 machine, if you run this on Windows 11 please let us know how it goes.
+This was tested on a 64-bit Windows 10 machine, if you run this on Windows 11 or on 32-bit please let us know how it goes.

 If you run it under LSW I cannot gaurantee it will run, if it does please let us know.